The one-year anniversary of our move into our little Lexington townhouse is fast approaching, and we’ve focused on making the place our own.

 I know that when I say “Basecamp” you’re probably envisioning us lounging in some exotic locale, “glamping” on a romantic African safari.
 Ahhh, wouldn’t that be nice.
 Alas, no … at least, not yet.

-A warm, cozy studio apartment was home one year ago today.
+A warm, cozy studio apartment in Athens was our home one year ago today.
 And on this day, Athens’ revelers slumbered in preparation for the parties and fireworks that ended 2011.